Doctor of Dental Medicine Program (MOSDOH)

-The Academic Progress Committee (APC) is responsible for monitoring students’ academic progress.
-The intent is for the APC to be proactive as well as reactive in responding to concerns regarding student academic progress.
+The APC is responsible for monitoring students’ academic progress.
+The intent is for the APC to be proactive as well as reactive in responding to concerns regarding student academic progress and professional and behavioral conduct.
 The Committee’s charge is to offer resources and assistance to students as well as imposing academic discipline which may include academic warning, academic probation, repetition of the year, other appropriate actions and dismissal from the program.

 In addition, the APC functions as the program’s student promotion board.
 The APC is responsible for promoting students from one academic year to the next as well as certifying students for graduation.
-Academic standing in the MOSDOH is designated as Satisfactory Progess, Academic Warning, or Academic Probation.
+Academic standing in the ATSU-MOSDOH is designated as Satisfactory Progress, Academic Warning, or Academic Probation.

 Academic Standing Policy